Smart moves – voices of Wellington

 Echoing the strong calls in Let’s Get Wellington Moving consultation, the people we spoke with were unequivocal about wanting easier walking and cycling – and not just squashing people together into the space that’s left over after prioritising cars.
-Sonia Cole, of Mt Victoria, agrees with.
+It’s something Sonia Cole, of Mt Victoria, agrees with.
 Cole works in the city centre and says, “moving to Island Bay in the next year or so – I’d like to e-bike all the way! … But [unless there’s a safe separated space] I’ll try to avoid peak traffic to feel safe when sharing roads with trucks and busses.”
 On the increasingly crowded Wellington waterfront, she suggests “why not a little tunnel space or an overpass like in New York.
 It would become a tourist attraction!”

 Can we plan for the future, please

 Nicci Wood is another resident firm in her belief that shared transport is the way to go, and she points out that planning must proactively prioritise good transport types.
 Wood said that we need to start planning infrastructure and policy to support “shared autonomous” transport modes – like Lime scooters and Onzo bikes – as well as making it easy for people not to own a car at all.
 “We must make decisions now that will benefit all future Wellingtonians.

 For the first time the past is no indication of the future demands and trends.
 Developments may be enough for right now, but in another 20 or 30 years we will be complaining about our lack of foresight.”